Overview

 • Angular snap interval - which angles to snap to when pressing the alt key

-• Snap on line - if the mouse can snap to nearest point on a line (green)
+• Snap on line - if the mouse can snap to the nearest point on a line (green)

-• Snap to intersection - if the mouse can snap the intersection points between two objects (purple)
+• Snap to intersection - if the mouse can snap to the intersection points between two objects (purple)

 • Grid